moorara/microservices-demo/README.md

 This demo application shows how a microservices architecture can be implemented and applied!
 This demo application covers the following topics:

-  * Front-End Services
+  * front-end client
-  * Back-End Sevices
+  * back-end services
-  * Metrics, Logging, and Tracing
+  * metrics, logging, and tracing
-  * API Gateway and Web Gateway
+  * api gateway and web gateway
-  * Containerization and Orchestration
+  * containerization and orchestration

 ## Services